IagoMendes/CloudComputing/README.md

 ```bash
  uvicorn main:app --reload
 ```
-All tests were made with Postman.
+All tests were made with Postman and FastAPI's interface.

 ## APS 2: